BNP Paribas pledges cuts after profit fall

 "The company seems to us to be heavily undervalued despite its very solid financial structure, its relative resilience in a depressed European environment and its growth potential in Asia and the U.S.," CM-CIC analyst Pierre Chedeville said in a note.

-Although BNP is ahead of the pack with a Tier 1 capital ratio of 10.0 percent under tougher Basel III rules, compared with 8.6 percent at Credit Suisse and 8.9 percent at JPMorgan Chase, the bank is under pressure to show it can improve profits and grow outside the troubled euro zone.
+Although BNP is ahead of the pack with a Tier 1 capital ratio of 10.0 percent under tougher Basel III rules, compared with 8.6 percent at Credit Suisse CSGN.VX and 8.9 percent at JPMorgan Chase (JPM.N), the bank is under pressure to show it can improve profits and grow outside the troubled euro zone.

 BNP said it had begun offering "early-retirement" plans for staff at its Belgian and Italian subsidiaries, without giving more details.